Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab1/module2/module2.rst

 5. Save the password change by issuing the command ``save sys config``
 6. You can now connect to the BIG-IP Web UI on HTTPS using the EIP for the management interface (bypass the self-signed cert warning) and the credentials admin/<password-from-step-4>
 #.
 Once logged in to the F5 management console click on System, Resource Provisioning.
 #.
-Select ASM and Fraud Protection Service.
+Select ASM, Fraud Protection Service, and iRules Language Extensions (iRulesLX).
 #.
 Click on Submit and then OK.
 The admin console will be inaccessible for a couple minutes as the new options are enabled.